Skip to main content

 External noise.
 Traffic, neighbours, construction, weather.
 These are intermittent and harder to manage.
 Record during the quietest hours.
 Close windows.
 If your building has thin walls, a closet full of clothes is genuinely one of the best recording environments available.

-The problem: it subtracts from the entire signal, not just the silent parts.
+The problem is that it subtracts from the entire signal, not just the silent parts.
 Your voice passes through the same filter.
 At moderate settings, this can sound acceptable.
 At the settings needed to pull a -57 dBFS floor down to -60 dBFS, it creates metallic, watery vocal artefacts that listeners notice immediately.

 There is also the opposite problem.
 Aggressive noise reduction can push the noise floor too low.
 Passages that should contain natural room tone become unnaturally dead.
 Reviewers flag this as over-processing, and it can trigger a quality rejection even though the specs technically pass.